Kshitijknk07/Golem/README.md

 # Golem - System Monitoring Platform

-**Golem** is a complete, production-ready system monitoring solution built in Go.
+**Golem** is a complete, system monitoring solution built in Go.
 It collects real-time system metrics, performs health checks, and provides a responsive web dashboard for visualization and management.

 ---